-When counselling the patient, it is important to understand their diagnostic background, as patients with different types of hearing loss require different types of counselling to successfully manage their expectations.
+When counseling the patient, it is important to understand their diagnostic background, as patients with different types of hearing loss require different types of counseling to successfully manage their expectations.
 Please refer to pages 7 and 9 for treatment benefits, and consider the use of supplemental questionnaires to assist the patient in documenting their evaluation of Ponto.

-Note that a patient may be a good candidate for a Ponto processor, but may be a poor surgical candidate for other reasons, and therefore, need to use a processor on a Softband or headband.
+Note that a patient may be a good candidate for a Ponto processor, but may be a poor surgical candidate for other reasons, and therefore, need to use a processor on a testband, headband or softband.